GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/headers.rst

    ad.descriptors
    sorted(ad.descriptors.keys())

-The ``descriptors`` property contains a dictionary with the name of the descriptors available for this AstroData object as the keys.
+The ``descriptors`` property returns a dictionary with the name of the descriptors available for this AstroData object as the keys.
 The really interesting information is in the keys.
 On Line 5, we retrieve the sorted list of available Descriptors.